gu-dsan6000/fall-2025-a06-annakim9237/ANALYSIS.md

 | WARN      |      9,595 |    0.035 |
 | **Total** | **27,410,336** | **100.000** |

+Most of the logs are INFO messages (about 99.9%), while ERROR and WARN messages are very few (each about 0.04%).
+This means the system ran normally, with almost no serious problems.

 # Problem 2 — Cluster Usage Analysis